dscyrescotti/Memola/README.md

 </p>

 ## Motivation
 Metal is a fascinating framework where we can leverage the optimal power of GPUs through compute shaders and rendering shaders to build advanced applications powered by GPUs.
-This raised multiple questions like "How is the render pipeline constructed?" and "How are renders generated?", which led to an adventurous journey of crafting a 2D render engine.
-That's how this project, Memola, started to dive into the world of GPU programming.
+This raised multiple questions like "How is the render pipeline constructed?" and "How are renders generated?" which led to an adventurous journey of crafting a 2D render engine.
+That's how Memola, started to dive into the world of GPU programming.

+## Community
+We encourage open and constructive discussions within our [GitHub Discussions](https://github.com/dscyrescotti/Memola/discussions) to help improve the project, share ideas, and address challenges together.
+Whether you’re looking for help, proposing new features, or sharing your insights, our community is here to collaborate and grow.

 ## Contributing
-**Memola** welcomes all developers to contribute if you have any idea to enhance and open an issue if you encounter any bug.
+Memola welcomes all developers to contribute!
+Share your enhancement ideas or report bugs by opening an issue with detailed information.
+Your input is invaluable to the project’s success!

+Before contributing, please review our [Contributing Guideline](/CONTRIBUTING.md) for more information.

 ## Credits
+Memola wouldn’t exist without the incredible work of these repositories.
 - [BezierKit](https://github.com/hfutrell/BezierKit)
 - [FastDraw](https://github.com/collinzrj/FastDraw)
 - [hand-drawing-swift-metal](https://github.com/owengombas/hand-drawing-swift-metal)